Social

 Postal mail isn’t safe either.
 Scammers embed QR codes in letters or packages, claiming to be from reputable organisations.
 Once scanned, these codes lead to phishing websites designed to extract personal information or financial details.

-Social media & apps
+Social media and apps

 Social media platforms and apps are fertile ground for QR code scams, with fraudsters posting enticing deals or engaging content that leads to malicious sites.
 The viral nature of these platforms can amplify the reach of such scams, ensnaring more victims at an alarming rate.